Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/README.md

 ## Help us making the handbook better

 We welcome comments and feedback from everyone, irrespective of their expertise or background.
-The easiest way to do this is to leave a comment [right here](https://book.fosteropenscience.eu/) by touching any paragraph with your mouse pointer and then clicking on the plus sign appearing next to that paragraph.
-If it is not working for you, you may consider using [hypothes.is](https://via.hypothes.is/https://open-science-training-handbook.gitbook.io/book).
+The easiest way to do this is to use [hypothes.is](https://via.hypothes.is/https://book.fosteropenscience.eu).
 Also, you can create pull requests, either from within the Gitbook website or app, or with any tool you like.
 The handbook's content is maintained as [this GitHub repository](https://github.com/Open-Science-Training-Handbook).

 ## Let's run an Open Science training together